Pentecost Persecution and St. Julia

 In this you rejoice, though now for a little while you may have to suffer various trials, so that the genuineness of your faith, more precious than gold which though perishable is tested by fire, may redound to praise and glory and honor at the revelation of Jesus Christ.
 (1 Peter 1:6-7)

-Granted, the sort of harassment Christians face in the secular West does not come close to that faced by the Early Church or by martyrs like St. Julia . . . yet.
-The same can’t be said for much of the Islamic world, where Christians face tremendous violence or, increasingly, in communist China.
-We are kidding ourselves if we think it can’t happen here.
-At the same time, throughout the history of the Church we have seen zealous persecutors from St. Paul himself to the Nazi death-camp guards who were awed by the martyrdom of St. Maximilian Kolbe converted, often by witnessing the faith and Christ-like serenity of their victims.
+At the same time, throughout the history of the Church we have seen the conversion of zealous persecutors.
+From St. Paul himself to the Nazi death-camp guards who witnessed the martyrdom of St. Maximilian Kolbe, the faith and Christ-like serenity of their victims was a powerful argument for conversion.
 The ancient accounts don’t tell us, but St. Julia’s master Eusebius, or even the governor Felix, might well have been among these.
 Whether or not they were moved in this way, we can be sure that many of the other pagan witnesses were.

 Finally, the times are dark, but be of good cheer.
 The example of St. Julia of Corsica is a reminder that, although there will always be defeats along the way, Christ wins in the end.
 If we can put our Hope in His promise and rely on the support of the Holy Spirit, as Julia did, we can persevere.
 As St. Peter said: “Rejoice in so far as you share Christ’s sufferings, that you may also rejoice and be glad when his glory is revealed” (1 Peter 13).